Suryakanta Patil

-Suryakanta Patil (born 15 August 1948) was a member of the 14th Lok Sabha of India.
-She represented the Hingoli & Nanded constituency of Maharashtra and was a member of the Nationalist Congress Party (NCP).
+Suryakanta Patil (born 15 August 1948) is an Indian politician from Maharashtra.
+She is a former member of the Lok Sabha.
+She represented the Hingoli & Nanded of Maharashtra.

+She was a member of the Nationalist Congress Party.
 Later in 2014, resigned from party and joined Bhartiya Janata Party along with Dr. Madhavrao Kinhalkar.

 She was the Minister of State in the Ministry of Rural Development and Minister of State in the Ministry of Parliamentary Affairs.

 Place of Birth: Waiphana, Nanded, Maharashtra.

 Marital Status: Married on 2 January 1966.